-Sector rotation strategies have been shown to outperform buy and hold investing.
-Creating your own sector rotation strategy is quite easy with the right tools.
+A Sector rotation strategy has been shown to outperform buy and hold investing.
+Creating your own sector rotation strategies is quite easy with the right tools.
 Many people only use an ETF sector rotation strategy, but I focus more on stocks as the profit potential is greater than ETFs.

 Sector rotation has its roots in the economic cycle; where certain sectors outperform others depending on the stage of the economic cycle.
 However, this doesn’t always work out, and we are not going to guess which sectors should be outperforming at any given time.
 Instead, we are going to let the market show us.